TriEmbed/quercus/README.md

 4. Provision for a strap to tie the USB connector down and reduce the chance of broken solder joints.
 5. Considering connection of SMD adapter pins to Dialog DIP pins if a compatible set of connections can be worked out.
 This would allow an SMD part in the adapter to be used for in circuit testing and not just programming.

-See the "firedeck" repository for information about the 10x10cm "motherboard" hardware design being planned.
+See the "que_firedeck" repository for information about the 10x10cm "motherboard" hardware design being planned.

 ### Release notes

-**0.70** ETA 2/11/2022 - Second prototype.
+**0.70** 2/11/2022 - Second prototype.
 Pure superset of 0.60:

 1. Set of female headers to accept a Dialog programming adapter.
 The adapter and the SLG4704V-DIP cannot be on the board at the same time.
 2. CH340C USB interface chip that obviates the need for a dongle for programming via USB.